SAP/sap-btp-service-operator/README.md

 | `instance.plan`   |  The name of the service plan used to create this service instance. |
 | `instance.type`   |  The name of the associated service offering. |
 | `credentials.attributes(var)`   |  The content of the credentials depends on a service.
 For more details, refer to the documentation of the service you're using. |

+Below are two examples demonstrating 'ServiceBinding' and generated 'Secret' resources.
+The first `ServiceBinding` example utilizes a custom template, while the second example combines a custom template with a predefined formatting option:

+###### Example of a binding with customized metadata and stringData sections

+In this example, you specify both `Metadata` and `stringData` in the `secretTemplate`:

 `ServiceBinding`